lhehnke/lhehnke.github.io/_posts/2018-01-23-road-accidents-south-australia.md

 unlink(temp)
 ```

-After getting the data into `R` some minor data cleaning is required.
+After getting the data into `R`, some minor data cleaning is required.

 ```r
 # Replace blank spaces in column names with underscores and convert letters to lowercase